Global Mind Tests

 Percentiles show how your result compares to a broad reference distribution.
 A higher percentile means your performance is above the average level observed across a large, mixed population of users, while lower percentiles indicate results closer to or below the typical range.

 To reduce random fluctuations, scores are based on aggregated performance rather than single responses.
-This makes trends over repeated sessions more informative than any one attempt.
+This makes trends across repeated sessions more informative than any one attempt.

 Quality, transparency, and responsible use